openhab/openhab-js/README.md

 JS Scripting provides access to the global `setTimeout`, `setInterval`, `clearTimeout` and `clearInterval` methods specified in the [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).

-When a script is unloaded, all created timers and intervals are automatically cancelled.
+When a script is unloaded, all created timeouts and intervals are automatically cancelled.

 #### SetTimeout